wwt/docker-foundations/docker-commands/5_part_v-docker-quick-hits.md

-Stop and remove the web application with Docker Compose
+Stop and remove the web application with Docker Compose:

 ```bash
 docker-compose -d down